-The main features that differentiate behaviors in the Suspicious Packers subclass are the type and number of packers used in the file compression process.
-The Suspicious Packers subclass of malware includes the following behaviors:
+The main features that differentiate behaviours in the Suspicious Packers subclass are the type and number of packers used in the file compression process.
+The Suspicious Packers subclass of malware includes the following behaviours:

 Objects that have been compressed, using packers that are designed to protect malicious code against detection by antivirus products

 Files that have been packed several times, using a variety of packers.

 - Rare Packer